WebizenAI/OpenlinkDocs/obsidian/0.1.0/Installation.md

-The Installation Guide is intended to provide a set-by-step guide in how to download and install Virtuoso.
-The Commercial Version of Virtuoso offers a limited time trial, which may be helpful if you are interested in researching the product, and seeing whether or not its for you.
+The Installation Guide is intended to provide a set-by-step guide in how to download and install the Commercial Version of Virtuoso, which also offers a limited time trial, which may be helpful if you are interested in researching the product, and seeing whether or not its for you.

+Openlink Also offers an OpenSource version, based upon 7.x which can be found on [GitHub](https://github.com/openlink/virtuoso-opensource)

 ## Preparation Steps